ViewComfy/ViewComfy-Utils/README.md

 # ViewComfy Utils

-Custom ComfyUI nodes to enable ViewComfy app functionalities like workflow branching, optional image inputs, input validation and custom errors.
+A lightweight ComfyUI custom node pack to enable ViewComfy app functionalities like workflow branching, optional image inputs, input validation and custom errors.

+This node pack has no extra dependencies beyond the standard ComfyUI ones.
+It can be added to any ComfyUI environment with no risk of breaking anything.

 ## Nodes